Assetto Corsa Competizione: Downloadable content

-The American Track Pack was released on 30 June 2022 featuring 3 iconic circuits from the USA, namely Circuit of the Americas, Indianapolis Motor Speedway and Watkins Glen.
+The American Track Pack was released on 30 June 2022 featuring three iconic circuits from the USA, namely Circuit of the Americas, Indianapolis Motor Speedway and Watkins Glen.

+When the Nürburgring 24 Hours was announced to have been taken into the SRO organized Intercontinental GT Challenge calendar, the Nürburgring Nordschleife - which had been requested by the playerbase for years but was not possible due to licencing - was finally able to be added to the game and on 1 April 2024, the Nürburgring 24hr Pack was added to the game.
+It featured references to the next Assetto Corsa title.

 Esports

 As part of a hot-lap competition hosted at the Thrustmaster booth Assetto Corsa Competizione was playable for the first time at E3 2018.
 During the 2018 Total 24 Hours of Spa weekend a hot-lap competition was hosted in the Pirelli paddock area and included a winners celebration on the circuit podium just when the real race on the circuit concluded, representing the first esports project undertaken by SRO.

 On 27 March 2019 SRO announced the new SRO E-Sport GT Series in collaboration with Kunos Simulazioni featuring five rounds and Am, Silver and Pro driver classes for the 2019 season.
 The first round of the 2019 SRO E-Sport GT Series championship was staged at Autodromo Nazionale Monza during the 2019 Blancpain GT Series Endurance Cup race weekend.
 The winners were once again crowned on the real podium after the class podiums of the real race.

 Assetto Corsa Competizione featured as one of four racing titles in the 2019 McLaren Shadow Project Esports competition, with a qualifier held from 27 October to 7 November and a grand final on 14 December held at the McLaren Technology Centre.

 On 20 March 2020, in light of the COVID-19 pandemic and cancelled or postponed motorsport events, SRO Motorsports Group in partnership with Kunos Simulazioni and Ak Informatica announced a SRO E-Sports GT Series Charity Challenge event for 29 March 2020 featuring Autodromo Nazionale di Monza in Assetto Corsa Competizione as well as 90 professional and sim driver entrants, with donations benefiting the COVID-19 Solidarity Response Fund.

 On 6 April 2020 SRO America announced an eight-round, thirty-two car entry GT Rivals Esports Invitational, with participating drivers from GT World Challenge America, Pirelli GT4 America, TC America and GT Sports Club America.

 On 10 April 2020 SRO Motorsports Group, Kunos Simulazioni and Ak Informatica announced the 2020 SRO E-Sport Championship spanning five rounds, with 49 professional drivers announced to take part.

+On 30 June 2022, the FIA announced it had chosen Assetto Corsa Competizione as its platform for the 2022 FIA Motorsport Games Esports Cup after mutually agreeing with Polyphony Digital to temporarily suspend their partnership until the Gran Turismo 7 platform becomes more stable.

 Reception

-According to review aggregator Metacritic, the PC and PlayStation 5 versions received "generally favorable reviews", while the PlayStation 4 and the Xbox One versions received "generally mixed reviews".
+According to review aggregator website Metacritic, the PC and PlayStation 5 versions received "generally favorable reviews", while the PlayStation 4 and the Xbox One versions received "generally mixed reviews".